Appearance

 Worked Examples

 Decimal slip.
 A BUY EURUSD signal types the entry as 10.85 while the market is 1.0850.
-The magnitude ratio is about 10x off, so it is a hard reject.
+That is about 10x off the market, so it is rejected outright.
 Without the sanitizer, that order goes out roughly 900% away from market.

 Copy-paste artifact.
 A gold channel pastes yesterday's 2670 stop into today's signal where price is 2840.
-The stop fails the magnitude and distance checks against the live market, and is either replaced with a stop derived from your default distance or rejected, depending on the field rule.
+The stop is clearly out of line with the live market, so it is either replaced with a stop derived from your default distance or rejected, depending on the field.

 Stale price.
 A signal posted 40 minutes late lists an entry that price has already blown through.
-The live market reference (trust 1.00) shows the level is no longer reachable, and the sanitizer flags it before a pending order gets stuck waiting forever.
+The live market — the most trusted reference — shows the level is no longer reachable, and the sanitizer flags it before a pending order gets stuck waiting forever.

 Related Pages